Borage Oil 100% Pure Unrefined Pharmaceutical Grade A

 As a type of polyunsaturated fatty acid (PUFA), GLA found in borage oil is known to have a positive effect on inflammation, overall health and anti-aging mechanisms.
 Omega-3 and omega-6 PUFAs play an important role in fighting skin problems because they help control the release of molecules that are responsible for the body’s inflammatory responses (some being prostaglandins, leukotrienes and cytokines called interleukins).

 GLA from borage oil seems to work like a natural remedy for a variety of cosmetic problems that you may run into.
-There’s evidence that some people notice a decrease in swelling and inflammation, around the eyes and other areas on the skin prone to swelling, following as little as six weeks of regular borage oil treatment.
+There’s evidence that some people notice a decrease in swelling and inflammation, around the eyes and other areas on the skin prone to swelling, following as little as six weeks of regular borage oil usage.

-One of the most well-researched uses for borage oil is treating inflammatory skin problems.
+One of the most well-researched uses for borage oil is aiding inflammatory skin problems.
 GLA has been shown to correct deficiencies in skin lipids (oils) that are caused by low levels of delta-6-desaturase activity.
 When the skin can’t produce enough protective oils, the result is deregulation of the body, causing varying responses in the body.

 Because human skin can’t synthesize GLA from the precursors linoleic acid or arachidonic acid on its own, supplementing with GLA-rich borage helps act like a natural remedy for people who are already too low in essential fatty acids critical to skin health.